NicolasDuciaume/ElevatorSystem/README.txt

 Sequence Diagram.png    - Sequence Diagram
 State Diagram.png       - State Diagram
 File.txt                - File to be read by FloorSubsystem.java
+ReadPropertyFile.java   - Reads the configurations for the program to run with config.properties       - Configuration file for the program

 Running application
 ====================
-Java application can be run in any java compiler from the Main.java class.
+Java application can be run in any java compiler by running first the Scheduler, then the FloorSubstystem and finally the ElevatorSubsystem.
-The floorSubsystem class is given the input file name and creates a FloorRequest with the information contained within that file.
-The FloorSubsystem then lauches the State machine responsable for reading for class' while the elevatorSubsystem State machine launches the State machine for reading inputs.
-These two state machines then switch between their two options to either read from the ElevatorSubsystem/FloorSubsystem or to write to them.
-The State machine within The Elevator Subsystem Uses the inputs it receives to control the lights and doors though its own State machine.
-The State Diagrams can be found included here.
+At the start of the programs the Scheduler listens to UDP requests from the FloorSubsystem and the ElevatorSubsystem(s).
+All program have an initialize method which for the FloorSubsystem is sending a UDP message for the scheduler to catch its address and port then send back the amount of elevators to the FloorSubsystem.
+As for the ElevatorSubsystem(s) then send their UDP request to create the ElevatorData files for each elevators so that the scheduler can keep track of all of them and their address/ports.
+The process then launches as back in forth the State machines allow messages to be sent and received from one another through UDP while the scheduler catches the new request and formulates the best paths for the elevators to take dependent on how many elevators their are.
+Once all Request have been completed the FloorSubsystem stops and wait for new request while the elevator wait to be given them.

 BreakDown
 ====================
-Nicolas Duciaume: README, SchedulerSubsystem statemachine, Error correction Jameel Alidina: Direction, FloorRequest, SchedulerSubsystem statemachine Tooba Sheikh: SchedulerSubsystem statemachine, Error correction Chris D'Silva: Creating UML and Sequence Diagrams, ElevatorSubsystem statemachine Nazifa Tanzim: Creating ElevatorSubsystem statemachine, Creating Tests
+Nicolas Duciaume: README, Conversion to UDP, Allowing for multiple elevators Jameel Alidina: Checkpriority method, Configuration file, refactoring Tooba Sheikh: Checkpriority method, Printing formating correction, Error correction, refactoring Chris D'Silva: Creating UML and Sequence Diagrams, Checkpriority method Nazifa Tanzim:  Checkpriority method, Printing formating correction, Creating Tests